Sending Domain Setup

 If you’d like, you can mix both approaches - automatically add a footer to emails sent from one domain and do it manually (when applicable) for emails sent from another domain.

 If an end-user uses an unsubscribe link, Mailtrap will reject any future emails sent to this address from this particular domain.
 You can quickly find all such emails in the Email Logs by filtering by a “reject” event.

 You will still be able to email them using other domains or subdomains added to your Mailtrap account.

 For that reason, it’s worth having different domains or subdomains for different types of emails.
-This way, users can, for example, unsubscribe from your marketing messages while still receiving vital transactional messages.
+This way, users can, for example, unsubscribe from your bulk or marketing messages while still receiving vital transactional messages.